spacefall/mailReceipt/readme.md

 # mailReceipt
 A simple (in terms of codebase and usability) mail receipt api.
+It allows to create trackers to track email openings (with a 1x1 gif) and link openings (with a redirect), and sends an email notification when the event happens.
+The api also exposes a GET endpoint to get the info about a tracker, and a DELETE endpoint to delete it (permanently, as it deletes the row as soon as the request is made).

+You can find slightly more info on the endpoints [here](https://mailReceipt.5822.it).

+## Requirements
+The api is quite light, so it should run even on a RPI 0, it does however require a few things which might not be available on all systems:
+- A postgres database to store trackers and events.
+- An email account to send the receipts.

+You can however use a free db host like Neon or CockroachDB and a free email service like Gmail, so it shouldn't be a problem.

 ## Usage
 The api is easy to set up and use: